Organizational structures

 Collections

 A collection can be useful to create a curated set of objects of the same type.
-This, is for example, great for sharing.
+This can help you get to a specific group of objects quicker, and you can embed collections into different pages.

 Tags